eggheadio/eggheadio-course-notes/build-a-github-issue-viewer-in-react-and-graphql/notes/04-graphql-paste-a-onegraph-query-and-bring-over-variables-from-the-graphiql-editor.md

-# Write an Authenticated GraphQL Query in a React App with Urql
+# 04. Paste a OneGraph query and bring over variables from the Graphiql editor

 **[📹 Video](https://egghead.io/lessons/graphql-write-an-authenticated-graphql-query-in-a-react-app-with-urql)**